RubenW556/Hemiron-Databases/sonarqube/README.md

 For more information on these severities and how they are used in SonarQube, please visit the following link: https://docs.sonarcloud.io/digging-deeper/rules/.

+0. Start treafik service

-1. Dit is de command voor SonarQube server
+1. Start SonarQube server
+- Creeër `.env` vanuit `.env.example`

-`docker compose up -d`
+- Run `docker compose up -d`

 2. Ga naar `http://sonar.localhost`